dthyresson/rw-town-hall-chatbot-demo/CODEBASE_TOC.md

             Redwood Copilot Demo
           </p>
           <p className="mt-6 text-lg leading-8 text-gray-600">
-            with OpenAI and GraphQL Streaming
+            with AI Chat and GraphQL Streaming
           </p>
           <p className="mt-6 text-lg leading-8 text-gray-600">
-            This project demonstrates how to use RedwoodJS, OpenAI and GraphQL Streaming to build a Chatbot that can answer questions about your code.
+            This project demonstrates how to use RedwoodJS, AI and GraphQL Streaming to build a Chatbot that can answer questions about your code.
           </p>